Web analytics data is an essential component in a website owner’s arsenal, and Google Analytics (GA) is the most widely used web analytics platform.

 An IP address is a unique code that identifies each device connected to the internet.

-Although Google states that GA does not collect personally identifiable information (PII), the GDPR considers IP addresses (which Google Analytics collects) personal data, meaning that even default GA use can break GDPR rules.
+Although Google states that GA does not collect personal information, the GDPR considers IP addresses (which Google Analytics collects) personal data, meaning that even default GA use can break GDPR rules.

 Therefore, to comply with the GDPR, IP addresses must be anonymized.